ShawxingKwok/ITWorks/content/docs/android/util-view/_index.md

 take this step in `arrange` which costs ignorable more memories.

 ## payloads
-This function is made `final` since the background calculation is efficient enough.
-As it is inherently uncommon, just skip if you aren't familiar with it.
+As this function is inherently uncommon, just skip if you aren't familiar with it which is made `final` since the background calculation is efficient enough.
 {{< codeImg recyclerview_payloads.png >}}

 # More